Stochastic gradient descent: Variants

+Sign-based stochastic gradient descent

+Even though sign-based optimization goes back to the aforementioned Rprop, in 2018 researchers tried to simplify Adam by removing the magnitude of the stochastic gradient from being taken into account and only considering its sign.

 Backtracking line search

 Backtracking line search is another variant of gradient descent.
 All of the below are sourced from the mentioned link.
 It is based on a condition known as the Armijo–Goldstein condition.
 Both methods allow learning rates to change at each iteration; however, the manner of the change is different.
 Backtracking line search uses function evaluations to check Armijo's condition, and in principle the loop in the algorithm for determining the learning rates can be long and unknown in advance.
 Adaptive SGD does not need a loop in determining learning rates.
 On the other hand, adaptive SGD does not guarantee the "descent property" – which Backtracking line search enjoys – which is that $f(x_{n+1})\leq f(x_n)$ for all n.
 If the gradient of the cost function is globally Lipschitz continuous, with Lipschitz constant L, and learning rate is chosen of the order 1/L, then the standard version of SGD is a special case of backtracking line search.